ClintWinter/clintwinter.me/src/pages/laravel.md

 I don't have a ton of work out there publicly, unfortunately, but [I'm working on changing that](https://x.com/clintwinter13/status/1774116029188165679).

 I did a lot of work on [a package that adds custom fields to Laravel](https://github.com/givebutter/laravel-custom-fields/pull/36) that I'm proud of.
-It's a package maintained by my company originally developed by our CTO Liran and Daniel Coulborne.
+It's a package maintained by my company, originally developed by our CTO Liran and Daniel Coulborne.
 I linked to a specific PR that is a good representation of my attention to detail—both in the PR description and comments, as well as the code.

-You can see my [blog posts](https:/clintwinter.me/blog) that I've written over the years.
+You can see my [blog posts](https://clintwinter.me/blog) that I've written over the years.
 It’s interesting to look at from a historical perspective because you can see when I was [first learning OOP](https://clintwinter.me/blog/wibwo-1-library-and-design-patterns#learning) compared to where I am now.

 I have a lot of proprietary work that I've built on the job that I'm proud of.
 I'd love to talk more about those projects.